Ideal Interior Design Clients: 3 Super Useful Tips To Find Them

 Finding the ideal interior design clients doesn't have to be a chore.
 In fact, when you set up your brand and website that's all you're gonna attract.
-Take me, for instance.
-The content I put out into the world, the way I talk, my brand - everything about it attracts only my dream clients.
-I have crafted my brand specifically to repel people I do not want to work with.

 I like to use the analogy of thinking of clients as friends.
 It makes it so much easier that way, don't cha think?
 Here's what I mean.

 Who do people love to buy from?
 Friends.
 The friends you share things in common with.
 The friends you vacation with.
 The friends who even if you haven't talked in a while pick up right where you left off.
 That kind of friend is the exact type of people you want for your ideal interior design client.
 And it also means you must be unapologetically and authentically you.
 Vanilla doesn't cut it.
 (And really, people who are 'vanilla' are sooo boring).

 To attract those awesome people means that you need to make sure that your personal brand identity taps into what makes you special, and how your clients connect with what you can do for them.
 Because let's be honest, your creativity and vision is the biggest thing that you're selling beyond the experience of working with you and you need clients that value you that.

 The personal identity of your brand makes it easy for your clients to decide to work with you.
 If you’ve built your brand correctly, they’ll feel like you're their friend.
 Buying from a friend, instead of a faceless business, feels less risky.

 But you aren’t going to be “friends” with everyone.
 You want to attract one group of “friends” as your main client target market.

 But who could this unicorn ideal interior design client be?

 From the moment someone hops onto your website to the time you finish working with them, together you'll have given them a brand experience.
 What does that entire experience look like?